PlatONnetwork/docs/docs/PlatON经济方案.md

 ##### Receive delegated award

-After delegating Energon to a alternative validator candidate, the delegated Energon will generate entrusted rewards when the delegating nodes generate revenue (get block rewards and Staking rewards) and entrust Energon to lock the complete epoch.
+After delegating LAT to a alternative validator candidate, the delegated LAT will generate entrusted rewards when the delegating nodes generate revenue (get block rewards and Staking rewards) and entrust LAT to lock the complete epoch.
 The client can submit the delegated reward transaction at any time.

 - Receive delegated rewards, support receiving all currently settled delegated rewards.
 Partial collection is not supported.